cloudius-systems/osv/README.md

 In addition, there is an [Automated Testing Framework](https://github.com/cloudius-systems/osv/wiki/Automated-Testing-Framework) that can be used to run around 30 real apps, some of them under stress using `ab` or `wrk` tools.
-The intention is to catch any regressions that might be missed by unit tests.
+The intention is to catch any regressions that may be missed by unit tests.

-Finally, one can use [Docker files](https://github.com/cloudius-systems/osv/tree/master/docker#docker-osv-builder) to test OSv on different Linux distribution.
+Finally, one can use [Docker files](https://github.com/cloudius-systems/osv/tree/master/docker#docker-osv-builder) to test OSv on different Linux distributions.

 ## Setting up Development Environment

 OSv can only be built on a 64-bit x86 and ARM Linux distribution.
 Please note that this means the "x86_64" or "amd64" version for 64-bit x86 and "aarch64" or "arm64" version for ARM respectively.

-In order to build OSv kernel you need a physical or virtual machine with Linux distribution on it and GCC toolchain and all necessary packages and libraries OSv build process depends on.
+To build the OSv kernel you need a physical or virtual machine with Linux distribution on it and GCC toolchain and all necessary packages and libraries OSv build process depends on.
 The fastest way to set it up is to use the [Docker files](https://github.com/cloudius-systems/osv/tree/master/docker#docker-osv-builder) that OSv comes with.
 You can use them to build your own Docker image and then start it in order to build OSv kernel or run an app on OSv inside of it.